-where dot represents derivative with respect to time, $\sigma=\sigma_m+\sigma_\phi$, $p=p_m+p_\phi$, $\sigma_m$, $\sigma_\phi$, $p_m$ and $p_\phi$ correspond to energy densities and pressures of matter and phantom energy, respectively.
-It is noted that the sign of interaction term denotes the transfer of energy between two components.
-For $Q>0$, the energy flows from phantom to matter while $Q<0$ corresponds to vice versa.
-The interaction term gives an additional degree of freedom which can be restricted by the constant energy density ratio at late times.
-It has always been interesting to study cosmological consequences of these interactions by considering their several forms \cite{aaa}.
-It is clear from the above conservation equations that $Q=Q(H,\sigma_m,\sigma_\phi)$.
-The constraint and Raychaudhuri equations obtained from the field equations are given by
+where $Q$ is the interaction term, dot corresponds to the derivative with respect to time, $\sigma=\sigma_m+\sigma_\phi$, $p=p_m+p_\phi$, $\sigma_m$, $\sigma_\phi$, $p_m$ and $p_\phi$ represent energy densities and pressures of the matter and phantom energy, respectively.
+It should be noted that the transfer of energy between two components depends on the sign of interaction term.
+The energy passes from phantom to matter for $Q>0$ while $Q<0$ yields vice versa.
+The conservation equations clearly show that $Q=Q(H,\sigma_m,\sigma_\phi)$.
+The constraint and Raychaudhuri equations are formulated from the field equations as